mixxxdj/mixxx/source/chapters/library.rst

    S.Brandt <s.brandt@mixxx.org>

 |ic_lib_autodj| The Auto DJ queue is a special playlist that contains extra
-controls for enabling automatic mixing.
+controls for automatic mixing.
 This is useful for taking a break from live mixing or for using Mixxx as media player.

 .. versionadded:: 1.11
    Shuffle, Skip track, Fade now, Transition time, and Auto DJ Requeue